 While the ingredients in homemade toothpastes may be natural, that doesn't mean they're all safe for your teeth.
 Some ingredients, like lemon juice, are acidic and may damage enamel.
 Other ingredients, like baking soda, are mildly abrasive, which is also harmful to enamel.

 Storing toothpaste that you make at home can also pose challenges.
 If the toothpaste is stored in a jar, it may be difficult to keep it sanitary.
-Dipping the tip of the brush into the jar can contaminate the toothpaste, especially if you're sharing it with the whole family.
+Dipping the tip of a brush into the jar can contaminate the toothpaste, especially if you're sharing it with the whole family.

 Depending on the ingredients in the recipe, some DIY toothpastes may need to be refrigerated.
 While commercial toothpastes often have a two-year expiration date, homemade products may have a shorter shelf life.